ruaridhcostello/web322-main/notes/week01.md

 <td><img src="/web322/media/uploads/2016/08/dev-tools-4.jpg" /></td>

-<td>**Console Panel:** shows a JavaScript console pane.
+<td><strong>Console Panel:</strong> shows a JavaScript console pane.
 JavaScript calls to “console.log()” will show the resultant text in this window.
 Additionally, all JavaScript errors will show up in this location in red.
 Developers can also write small JavaScript code snippets to be executed immediately within the context of the page.</td>

 </tr>